 Does the coupon state a specific size?
 Certain scent?
 Or is it a Buy 1 Get 1 Free?
 Etc. The cashier needs to ensure you have the correct coupon for your Product.

 The writing on many coupons is small – so it may take some time to read the coupon- They may even squint and look upset.
 But be patient with your cashier – They may be new or even nervous!

 Can’t accept this coupon because the item is already on sale/deal

-A common problem with Cashiers is the thought that a coupon can not be used for an item that is on sale, and part of that is the wording on some coupons; do your best about explaining the terms and how they are perceived across the coupon community, si the best you can do.
+A common problem with Cashiers is the thought that a coupon can not be used for an item that is on sale, and part of that is the wording on some coupons; do your best to explain the terms and how they are perceived across the coupon community, is the best you can do.

 Can’t accept Coupon: One Coupon Per Purchase.

 This one stumps a lot of cashiers, a Purchase is an item, but a transaction is the full grocery cart.
 But explain the coupon example.
 Tell the cashier that the “any other deal…” is any other coupon.

 I can’t accept a Coupon because it’s in French.